US Star Pacific Wrecks Your donation today supports the next 15 years

 The Illustrated History of the 312th Bombardment Group During World War II

-From altitudes low enough to look the enemy in the eye, the men of the 312th Bomb Group rampaged their way across the Pacific, driving the Rising Sun back to Japan in a determined fury.
-Rampage of the Roarin' 20’s meticulously chronicles the exploits of the famed “Roarin' 20's,” the most famous Light Bomb Group in the SWPA, from Australia to Japan in the A-20 Havoc, and later the B-32 Dominator.
+From altitudes low enough to look the enemy in the eye, the 312th Bombardment Group (312th BG) rampaged their way across the Pacific, driving Japanese forces back in a determined fury.
+Rampage of the Roarin' 20’s meticulously chronicles the exploits of the famed “Roarin' 20's” in the South West Pacific Area from Australia to Japan in the A-20 Havoc and later the B-32 Dominator flown by the 386th Bombardment Squadron, the only unit in the U.S. Army Air Force (USAAF) to operate the type.
 With about 350 pages of thrilling text and over 700 photographs, this volume of the sensational Eagles Over the Pacific series will stand as the definitive history of the 312th.
-Five exhaustively researched appendices detail aircraft, personnel and casualties, and a 16-page color section features 35 full-color aircraft profiles and a number of paintings by the top aviation artist Jack Fellows.
+Five exhaustively researched appendices detail aircraft, personnel and casualties, and a 16-page color section features 35 full-color aircraft profiles and a number of paintings by aviation artist Jack Fellows.
 No military history library is complete without this book.

-Interview with Lawence J. Hickey and Michael Clarignbould
+Interviews with Lawrence J. Hickey and Michael Clarignbould

 Review by Justin Taylan